ygeo/url-sniper/docs/md/Features.md

+### 3.3. creation of full zip package
+You could create a single zip package containing the full source code of your application with the following call:

+    cd $produt_instance_dir
+    bash sfw/bash/url-sniper/url-sniper.sh -a create-full-package

+### 3.4. creation of full password protected package
+You could create a single passsword protected 7z package containing the full source code of your application with the following call:

+    cd $produt_instance_dir
+    bash sfw/bash/url-sniper/url-sniper.sh -a create-full-7z-package

 ## 4. PERL DEVELOPMENT RELATED
 This section contains the functionalities related to the perl development for the perl based components in the tool.